Banking Bank Reviews

 SoFi savings

-- High APY: SoFi savings earns up to 3.30% APY with eligible direct deposit or 1.00% (as of 12/23/25) APY without.
-This high savings rate is in addition to checking interest, but you have to remember to transfer cash from checking to savings within your account.
+I'm a huge fan of high-yield savings accounts, and SoFi offers up to 3.30% APY on savings with eligible direct deposit.
+This high savings rate is in addition to checking interest, which means you could earn an even higher overall APY combined on your balances.
 SoFi is usually competitive with the best savings accounts.

-- Automated savings: The company also offers automated savings options that include debit card roundups to help you save more.
+The company also offers automated savings options, including debit card roundups and automatic transfers, to help you save more.

 Read our full SoFi Checking and Savings review.